 Unlike the first treatment, Augmentin is directly fed to the goldfish.
 These medicine tablets have been shown to successfully cure dropsy.
 It’s important to enhance the effect of this treatment by also offering your fish medicinal food.

-Unfortunately, dropsy is a mysterious and common disease that may not always be curable.
+Unfortunately dropsy is a mysterious and common disease that may not always be curable.
 As always, it’s best to prevent the disease in the first place by following some of the tips offered in this article and constantly monitoring your goldfish environment, diet and overall health appearance.

 Check out this video.
 I’ll warn you, it made me a little squeamish, but if something works I’ll do it to heal my goldfish.
 In the video, the 2 sick goldfish became lethargic and stopped eating.
 One of them also has dropsy.